 As academic officers of Trinity College of Arts and Sciences, the academic deans report to the Dean of Academic Affairs and serve under the leadership of the Senior Associate Dean of Trinity College.
 They oversee and ensure the progress of undergraduate students toward graduation, provide counsel and advice to students regarding their academic plans, both present and future, and are responsible for ensuring that policies are applied conscientiously and equitably and exceptions are granted in consistent ways.
 The academic deans contribute to the development and promulgation of academic policies and programs, and publish, administer, and interpret them for undergraduate students, faculty, and parents.

 Collectively, the academic deans have the authority and responsibility to modify, interpret, adapt, and change academic policies, and they decide when a policy change needs to be brought to the Arts and Science Council for approval or ratifications.
 Each Trinity dean also serves as the administrative liaison for one or more undergraduate majors, certificates or programs, and assists with decisions about policy and requirements, course registration and senior graduation, among other activities.
 In additional, several deans direct programs such as the Undergraduate Research Support Office or the Prehealth Advising Office.

 Overview of a Four-Year Dean Model

-Beginning in fall 2015, Trinity College is instituting a new four-year dean model for undergraduates, where each student will be assigned to one academic dean and this dean will remain theirs for all four years.
+Beginning in fall 2015, Trinity College instituted a four-year dean model for undergraduates, in which each student is assigned to one academic dean, and this dean will remain theirs for all four years.
 This is to ensure that each student has one consistent academic contact over the course of their time at Duke, as well as to provide for holistic support and long-term mentoring relationships that provide continuity over time.